Negligence is established in a motorcycle accident through four interlocking steps:

 - The victim was injured or killed.

-To learn more about these steps and how negligence is established in a motorcycle accident, you may want to consider contacting a lawyer.
+To learn more about these steps and how negligence is established in a motorcycle accident, you may want to consider contacting motorcycle accident lawyers in Atlanta, GA.

 Motorcycle Accident Statistics